MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/attach-skills.md

 ### Exact skill matching

-In the exact skill matching, if the minimum proficiency criteria is not met, then the system always searches for a proficiency level greater than the minimum criteria.
+In the exact skill matching, if the minimum proficiency criteria are not met, then the system always searches for a proficiency level greater than the minimum criteria.

-When the proficiency level criteria is not met, then the work distribution system doesn't assign the conversation to any agent and the conversation remains in the queue.
+When the proficiency level criteria are not met, then the work distribution system doesn't assign the conversation to any agent and the conversation remains in the queue.

 For example,